-Located in the Hyde Park neighborhood, Butternut Park is a recreational destination enjoyed by park patrons and their families.
+Located in the Hyde Park neighborhood, Butternut Park totals 0.41 acres and is a recreational destination enjoyed by park patrons and their families.
 The park offers a playground with swings, slides, climbing apparatus, and a sandbox.